This website uses cookies

 Patient-Centered Care in SNFs

 Skilled nursing facilities (SNFs) engage in a daily balancing act.
 Quality of care for their residents and patients on one hand.
 Stakeholder pressure for financial performance on the other.
-Many days, aligning the two seems challenging at best.
+Many days, aligning the two is challenging.

-Resident- and patient-centered care (PCC) may be the answer to meeting the needs of both parties.
-This healthcare model embraces a more holistic view of care that goes beyond physical symptoms and includes social, emotional, and mental well-being.
-Shifting the focus from physician-driven treatment to patient- and resident-centered care strategies produces better health outcomes and higher satisfaction.
-In turn, those improvements can result in fewer hospitalizations and greater SNF reimbursement potential.
+Resident- and patient-centered care strike a balance between the two.
+This healthcare model takes a holistic view, addressing physical, social, emotional, and mental well-being.
+Shifting from physician-driven treatment to patient-centered care produces better health outcomes and higher satisfaction.
+In turn, those improvements can reduce hospitalizations and increase SNF reimbursement potential.

 Speak With Our Experts!